 Department of State Seal

-Under the Foreign Assistance Act (FAA), Arms Export Control Act (AECA), and Executive Order 13637 the Secretary of State is responsible for continuous supervision and general direction of SA programs.
+Under the Foreign Assistance Act (FAA), Arms Export Control Act (AECA), and Executive Order (EO) 13637 the Secretary of State (SECSTATE) is responsible for continuous supervision and general direction of SA programs.
 This includes determining whether (and when) there will be a program or sale for a particular country or activity (to include International Military Education and Training (IMET)) and, if so, its size and scope.
 It also includes the determination of budget requests and allocation of funds for military assistance.
 State reviews and approves export license requests for direct commercial sales of items on the United States Munitions List (USML) of the International Traffic in Arms Regulations (ITAR).
 State also reviews and approves third party transfers of exported defense articles and services.
 State ensures FAA, section 503 (22 U.S.C.
 2311) eligibility and obtains the assurances from recipient countries and organizations required by FAA, section 505(22 U.S.C.
 2314) prior to most grant transfers of defense articles.
 State prepares the Mission Strategic Resource Plan (MSRP) and reviews and submits to Congress the Congressional Budget Justification (CBJ), which includes an annual estimate of the total amount of sales and licensed commercial exports expected to be made to each foreign nation as required by AECA 25(a)(2) (22 U.S.C.
 2765(a)(2)), and annual arms sale proposal (Javits Report) as required by AECA 25(a)(1) (22 U.S.C.
 2765(a)(1)).

 C1.3.2.
 Department of Defense Organizations.